wbrent/timbreIDLib/INSTALL.md

 As of version 0.7, timbreIDLib uses the FFTW library available at http://www.fftw.org.

 FFTW is included as a pre-compiled shared library with timbreIDLib's Windows package available through deken.
 Simply leave libfftw3f-3.dll in the timbreIDLib directory and everything should work fine.
-For the Linux and Macintosh packages on deken, FFTW is statically linked with timbreIDLib.
+For the Linux and macOS packages on deken, FFTW is statically linked with timbreIDLib.

 If you are compiling timbreIDLib from source (see below), you must link it with a single precision compilation of FFTW.
 To build FFTW in single precision under Linux, configure it like this:

 > ./configure CFLAGS="-fPIC" --enable-float

-and like this on a Macintosh:
+and like this on macOS:

 > ./configure CFLAGS="-arch arm64 -arch x86_64" --enable-float